volkerrath/Py4MTX/README.md

 This will set up a Python 3.11 environment with all dependencies for aempy.
 Don't forget to update also Py4MTX regularly, using _conda update --name Py4MTX--all_!

-**Warning: the current versions of mtpy-v2 from conda and pip are not working correctly, please install it from source (https://github.com/MTgeophysics/mtpy-v2)!**
+**Warning: the current versions of mtpy-v2 from conda and pip are not working correctly, please install it from source (https://github.com/MTgeophysics/mtpy-v2)!
+In the near future all dependcies  on mtpy will be removed!**

 (3) Activate this environment by: